pinwheelovefaye/academic-kickstart/content/publication/conference-paper6/index.md

 publication: In *Population Association of America Annual Meeting*
 publication_short: In *PAA*

 abstract: We implemented Bayesian methods for probabilistic sex ratio at birth (SRB) estimation and projection for all countries based on an extensive database with data from vital registration systems, censuses, and surveys.
-We identified countries at risk of SRB inflation due to sex-selective abortion in the past, current, future.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.